jimklimov/git-scripts/README.md

 remote repos (except `upstream`), then does a `git pull-ff` to receive any missing updates from the remotes.

+* `git-merge-um` -- this script pulls updates from remote repos and tries to merge the remote `upstream/master` (configurable) int the current workspace branch, and optionally tries to rebase the workspace over the `upstream/master` state.

 * `git-zclone` -- uses ZFS to clone a dataset which contains a Git repository, then rewrites some metadata in the new clone (reference to `origin`, NetBeans project metadata, etc.) In effect this should yield similar results to local